I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Make Plants Bushier and Sturdier

-Another good reason to Chelsea Chop is to make plants bushier and sturdier.
+Another good reason for Chelsea Chop is to make plants bushier and sturdier.
 Some plants like sedums can quickly get leggy and flop over.
 Other plants can get too large and overshadow their neighbours.
 So the Chelsea Chop is a good way to keep your perennials in good shape.